weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

   3. create `weave-3` as a Swarm agent
   4. Generate a Discovery Swarm token.

-  The Discovery token is a unique cluster id.
+  The Discovery Swarm token is a unique cluster id.
 For more information see the [Docker Swarm Documentation](https://docs.docker.com/swarm/install-w-machine/)

   >>*Note:* In Weave there is no notion of master/slave or any other roles of the nodes.
 Here we simply